Staff & Contributors

 Kenney was also responsible for “Mrs. Agnew’s Diary,” a regular department that lampooned the Nixon administration.
 Written in the breathless style of a suburban housewife’s diary, it chronicles her life with “Spiggy” and the Nixons, oblivious to the shady political games being played by those around her.

 Kenney went on to write Caddyshack.
-Not long after, in 1980, he fell to his death after stepping onto a crumbling precipice during a vacation in Hawaii.
+Not long after, in 1980 when he was only 33 years old, he fell to his death after stepping onto a crumbling precipice during a vacation in Hawaii.
 There has been some speculation over whether it might have been suicide, but those who had been with him in the days before it happened believe it was an accident.

 Links